Georgia–Tennessee football rivalry

 The Georgia–Tennessee football rivalry is an American college football rivalry between the Georgia Bulldogs football team of the University of Georgia and Tennessee Volunteers football team of the University of Tennessee.
-The series is led by Georgia 27–23–2.
+The series is led by Georgia 30–23–2.
 Both teams are founding members of the Southeastern Conference (SEC).
-Tennessee and Georgia are the second and third winningest football programs in SEC history, behind only Alabama.
+Georgia and Tennessee have the second and third most wins amongst all pre-expansion SEC football programs, behind only Alabama.
 The rivalry has never been contested anyplace besides Knoxville, Tennessee or Athens, Georgia, and alternates between the two respective campuses.
 Games in odd-numbered years are played in Knoxville, and even-numbered years in Athens.